Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning: Methods

 \subsection{EEG Data and Expert Labels}

-ProtoPMed-EEG was trained and tested on a large-scale EEG study \cite{iir_eeg_paper} consisting of 50,697 events from 2,711 patients hospitalized between July 2006 and March 2020 who underwent continuous EEG as part of clinical care at Massachusetts General Hospital.
+Our network, called ProtoPMed-EEG, was trained and tested on a large-scale EEG study \cite{iir_eeg_paper} consisting of 50,697 events from 2,711 patients hospitalized between July 2006 and March 2020 who underwent continuous EEG as part of clinical care at Massachusetts General Hospital.
 EEG electrodes were placed according to the International 10-20 system.
 The large group was intended to ensure broad coverage of all variations of IIIC events encountered in practice.
-124 EEG raters from 18 centers labeled varying numbers of 10-second EEG segments in 2 stages.
-Raters were given a choice of six options: seizure (SZ), lateralized periodic discharges (LPD), generalized periodic discharges (GPD), lateralized rhythmic delta activity (LRDA), generalized rhythmic delta activity (GRDA), and ``Other'' if none of those patterns was present.
+124 EEG raters from 18 centers labeled the center 10-second of 50-second EEG segments.
+Raters produced one of the six labels: seizure (SZ), lateralized periodic discharges (LPD), generalized periodic discharges (GPD), lateralized rhythmic delta activity (LRDA), generalized rhythmic delta activity (GRDA), and ``Other'' patterns. ``Other'' included all patterns (including “normal”) other than seizures and the 4 rhythmic and periodic patterns (LPD, GPD, LRDA, GRDA).
+Patterns obscured by artifacts were scored by experts in the same way that this is done in clinical practice.
+That is when artifacts were present, but experts were still able to discern that one of the 5 target patterns was present, they were instructed to assign the target pattern as the label.
 The data labeling procedure is described further in Appendix \ref{app:data}.
 Mean rater-to-rater inter-rater reliability (IRR) was moderate (percent agreement 52\%, $\kappa$ 42\%), and mean rater-to-majority IRR was substantial (percent agreement 65\%, $\kappa$ 61\%).
-As expert annotators do not always agree, we evaluate our model against the ``majority vote,'' such that the class selected by the most raters is the ground truth for each sample.
-This allows us to demonstrate that the model performs as well as an expert human annotator.
+As expert annotators do not always agree, we evaluated our model against the ``majority vote,'' such that the class selected by the most raters is the ground truth for each sample.
+The dataset was split into approximately equally sized training and test sets by patient ID to avoid leakage.
+Rather than allowing any training set sample to become a prototype, we limit our prototype candidates to 10641 samples that are thoroughly examined in the data labeling process ($\geq 20$ expert votes).